mvolkmann/blog/src/dart.md

 A literal set is written as a
 comma-separated list of values surrounded by curly braces.

-There are three ways to declare and initialize a variable that holds a `Set`.
+There are several ways to declare and initialize a variable that holds a `Set`.

 ```dart
 // type Set<String> is inferred